romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_sheath-folds**.
 Sheath folds affecting harzburgites near seal level at *Punta Robaliceira* (**a**) as well pyroxenites and dunites in the lower part of Herbeira cliffs **(b)**, as shown in the map of the *Herbeira* massif (**Fig_map-herbeira**).

+> NOTE: Mention the mechanical issues related to sheath folding from Sergio's comments.

 D<sub>1</sub> was coeval or rapidly followed by the peak of eclogite-facies metamorphism well documented in all the HP-HT units  (1.6-1.8 GPa for the pyroxenites and up to 2.2 GPa for the eclogites).
 In the ultramafic massifs, it corresponds to the appearance of Grt in massive websterites as well limited partial melting evidenced by rare cross-cutting pyroxenite veins (Peucat _et al._, 1990) and intrusive granite bodies (Santos _et al._, 1996).